netdragonx/crowdfundoor/README.md

 ```

-This smart contract allows users to crowdfund the purchase of an ERC721 token.
+Crowdfundoor is a smart contract that allows users to crowdfund the purchase of an ERC721 token.

 The intended use is to help recover stolen assets.